 Why Buy Property at The Moorlands?

 The Moorlands is a wide, diverse neighbourhood which is welcoming and always ready to help new residents.
 Its luxury property selection will appeal to anyone keen to break from suburban or city living.
-Carefully maintained and well-loved by thousands of people over the years, the family approach to park ownership has also helped to establish The Moorlands as a leading name in Lancashire residential housing.
+Carefully maintained and well-loved by thousands of people over the years, the family approach to park ownership has also helped to establish The Moorlands as a leading name in Greater Manchester residential housing.

 Recent owners of the park lived on-site since its establishment in 1986.
 Therefore, residents here are in good hands.
 The park has upgraded and enhanced over the years as demand has increased.
 However, the look and feel of the community has stayed true to its original vision.
 The Moorlands has been owned and operated across three generations, with a clear promise to continue offering peaceful living for all residents.